MdFaizan-Ahmed/Accounting-Tax-Projects/README.md

 Each employee's salary is divided into Base, Housing Allowance, Other Allowances, and GOSI Deduction.
 All data is based on the above example data for payroll.

-No formulae used in order to compliant with the Wages Protection System (WPS).
+No formulae used in order to ensure compliance with the Wages Protection System (WPS).